 Table 3-5 looks at the parking requirements in surrounding jurisdictions to determine if Commerce's standards provide a constraint to development.
 All neighboring cities require a two-space garage for single-family homes and the cities of Downey and Maywood have similar requirements to Commerce for additional spaces for larger homes.
 In terms of multi-family development, Commerce is the only city that allows for one space per unit for smaller dwellings.
 This provides for greater flexibility in multi-family projects.
 The City also offers developers the option to utilize a density bonus and is flexible with required parking requirements for specific types of residents, including the elderly.

-It should be noted that the parking standards in the Modelo Specific Plan area are one space per bedroom (please see Table 3-6).
+Under the Accessory Dwelling Unit Chapter (19.07.090), tandem parking is allowed on an existing driveway, or on a driveway, a side yard setback or a rear yard setback.
+Additionally, housing development may provide onsite tandem parking or uncovered parking, but not through on street parking (19.07.240).
+It should be noted that the parking standards in the Modelo Specific Plan area are one space per bedroom (please see Table 3-6Table 3-6Table 3-5).
 However, the garage parking and guest parking requirements for multi-family housing may be a constraint to development.
-This Housing Element includes a program action to address the parking requirements.
+This Housing Element includes a program action to address the parking requirements, including updating the Zoning Ordinance.